Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Appendix B: Additional Simulation Studies

 \item Method 2 (Algo 2 -- Linear): Imputation-assisted randomization test based on the imputation and re-imputation framework \textit{with covariate adjustment after imputation} (i.e., Algorithm~\ref{alg: part with covariate adjustment}).
 As in Method 1, we still set the embedded outcome imputation algorithm $\mathcal{G}$ to be chained equations imputation based on linear regression (more specifically, Bayesian ridge regression).
 Additionally, we also set the embedded working model $\mathcal{H}$ for covariate adjustment after imputation as linear regression (more specifically, Bayesian ridge regression).

 \item Method 3 (Algo 1 -- Boosting): Imputation-assisted randomization test based on the imputation and re-imputation framework \textit{without covariate adjustment after imputation} (i.e., Algorithm~\ref{alg: part}), in which we set the embedded outcome imputation algorithm $\mathcal{G}$ to be chained equations imputation based on a boosting algorithm.
-Following the same strategy used in Section~\ref{subsec: simulation studies}, when $N=50$, the boosting algorithm we choose is the popular XGBoost algorithm (Chen and Guestrin, 2016), and when $N=1000$, the boosting algorithm we choose is the popular LightGBM algorithm (Ke at al., 2017) (see Section~\ref{subsec: simulation studies} in the main text for the detailed considerations).
+Following the same strategy used in Section~\ref{subsec: simulation studies}, when $N=50$, the boosting algorithm we choose is the popular XGBoost algorithm (\citealp{chen2016xgboost}), and when $N=1000$, the boosting algorithm we choose is the popular LightGBM algorithm (\citealp{ke2017lightgbm}) (see Section~\ref{subsec: simulation studies} in the main text for the detailed considerations).

 \item Method 4 (Algo 2 -- Boosting): Imputation-assisted randomization test based on the imputation and re-imputation framework \textit{with covariate adjustment after imputation} (i.e., Algorithm~\ref{alg: part with covariate adjustment}), in which we still set the embedded outcome imputation algorithm $\mathcal{G}$ to be chained equations imputation based on a boosting algorithm.
 Additionally, we also set the embedded working model $\mathcal{H}$ for covariate adjustment after imputation as a boosting algorithm.
-Following the same strategy used in Section~\ref{subsec: simulation studies}, the boosting algorithm we choose (for both the imputation algorithm $\mathcal{G}$ and the covariate adjustment model $\mathcal{H}$) is the popular XGBoost algorithm (Chen and Guestrin, 2016) when $N=50$ and the popular LightGBM algorithm (Ke at al., 2017) when $N=1000$ (see Section~\ref{subsec: simulation studies} for the detailed considerations).
+Following the same strategy used in Section~\ref{subsec: simulation studies}, the boosting algorithm we choose (for both the imputation algorithm $\mathcal{G}$ and the covariate adjustment model $\mathcal{H}$) is the popular XGBoost algorithm (\citealp{chen2016xgboost}) when $N=50$ and the popular LightGBM algorithm (\citealp{ke2017lightgbm}) when $N=1000$ (see Section~\ref{subsec: simulation studies} for the detailed considerations).

 \item Method 5 (Median Imputation): Classic randomization test based on median imputation for missing outcomes (without covariate adjustment).

 \item Method 6 (Median Imputation with Covariate Adjustment): Classic randomization test based on median imputation for missing outcomes, with covariate adjustment based on linear covariate adjustment model (same as that used in Method 2).